Reconstruction of Quantum Particle Statistics: Bosons, Fermions, and Transtatistics: Particle statistics and its classification

 As explained at the beginning of this section, the group of single-particle transformations determines the physical behavior of non-interacting indistinguishable particles, and different types of particle statistics arise due to the Fock space's $U(d)$-IR decomposition.
 Therefore, what we mean by classification of particle statistics is a \emph{classification of all possible ways} the Fock space \eqref{Fock space} decomposes into IR sectors, i.e.

 where $\mathcal{V}_{\lambda}$ is an $U(d)$-IR.
 These are indexed~\cite{fulton} by a partition (Young diagram) $\lambda=(\lambda_1,\dots \lambda_d)$ with $\lambda_1\geq\dots\geq\lambda_d$, and $c_{\lambda}\in\mathbb{N}_0$ is the frequency of the IR.
 Now, recall that the character of a representation completely determines its decomposition into IR sectors.
-A well-known fact from representation theory is that IRs of $U(d)$ have \emph{Schur polynomials} $s_\lambda(\vec{x})$ as characters (see Appendix \ref{Schur polynomails} for definition).
+A well-known fact from representation theory is that IRs of $U(d)$ have \emph{Schur polynomials} $s_\lambda(\vec{x})$ as characters (see Appendix \ref{Schur polynomails} for definition)~\footnote{Note that this holds for polynomial representations of $U(d)$, which is our case here, as the $U(1)$ generator satisfies $\tilde{N}\geq0$.
+In the most general case, irreducible representations are rational and captured by Laurent-Schur polynomials~\cite{stanley_fomin_1999}.
+More details are provided in the Section \ref{Negative occupations}.}.
 Thus, equation \eqref{Fock space IR decomposition} translates to decomposition of character \eqref{character} into Schur-polynomials, i.e.

 We see that the single-mode character $\chi_1(x)$ \emph{completely specifies particle statistics} (in the sense of definition \eqref{Fock space IR decomposition}) and this is a direct consequence of our locality assumption \ref{A0}.